absoludity/untp-graph-validation-cli/README.md

 - **Tier 1 Validation**: Ensures each file is a valid JSON linked data and conforms to the W3C Verifiable Credential schema.
 - **Tier 2 Validation**: Determines the UNTP credential type and validates credentials against the UNTP-specific schemas, including required fields.
-- **Tier 3 Validation**: Creates a trust graph from the provided credentials and analyzes the relationships between credentials using trust graph validation, as a proof-of-concept, using [notation3](https://w3c.github.io/N3/spec/), and currently supporting:
+- **Tier 3 Validation**: Creates a graph from the provided credentials and analyzes the relationships between credentials using graph validation, as a proof-of-concept, using [notation3](https://w3c.github.io/N3/spec/), and currently supporting:
   - Verification of the criteria of product claims against conformity attestations
   - Saving the graph locally to ease the development of further N3 queries using semantic reasoning on the command-line.